HBoyd255/Global-Organizational-Structure/System Plan.md

    I want to come back to, for for specific filters, basically anything orange should be there to grab my attention.

+8. For now, projects that could be placed unde other top level catagories, will remain under the projects catagory.
+For example, hboyd.co.uk is for profe use, but will remain under the projects top level category.

 ### Top level categories

 - **Archives**